 “What Osho is out to do, it seems to me, is pierce our disguises, shatter our illusions, cure our addictions and demonstrate the self-limiting and often tragic folly of taking ourselves too seriously.”

 So what to say of Osho?
 The ultimate deconstructionist?
 A visionary who becomes the vision?
-Certainly a proposal to existence – that it is everyone’s birthright to enjoy that same oceanic experience of true individuality.
+Certainly a proposal to existence – that it is everyone’s birthright to enjoy the ultimate experience of being a buddha.
 For that, Osho says, “There is only one path, which goes inwards, where you will not find a single human being, where you will find only silence, peace.
 Then you will find yourself, and after that even you will not be there.”